cvmfs/doc-cvmfs/docs/cpt-details.rst

 system with similar semantics can be plugged in if necessary.
 OverlayFS is supported as an experimental alternative.

-Union file systems can be used to track changes on CernVM-FS repositories (Figure [fig:overlay]).
+Union file systems can be used to track changes on CernVM-FS repositories (Figure :ref:`below <fig_overlay>`).
 In this case, the read-only file system interface of CernVM-FS is used in conjunction with a writable scratch area for changes.

+.. _fig_overlay:

 .. figure:: _static/overlay.png
    :alt: CernVM-FS Server update workflow